aklinker1/bunv/README.md

 ## Benchmark

-If you're using Bun, you probably love the CLI's incredible speed - so do I. That's why the only benchmark I focused on is how much overhead it takes for Bunv to lookup and execute the correct version of bun.
+If you're using Bun, you probably love the CLI's incredible speed - so do I. That's why the only benchmark I focused on is how much overhead it takes for Bunv to lookup and execute the correct version of Bun.

 So this benchmark measures the time it takes for `bun --version` to run.